Harris County, Georgia: Lynchings

 On January 22, 1912, a black woman and three black men were lynched in Hamilton, the county seat, for the alleged murder of young local white landowner Norman Hadley.
 He was described by journalist Karen Branan in her 2016 book about these events as a white, "near penniless plowboy-playboy" and "notorious predator of black women."

 Of this group, Dusky Crutchfield was the first woman lynched in Georgia.
 The lynching case attracted attention of national northern newspapers.
 Also murdered by the lynch mob were Eugene Harrington, Burrell Hardaway, and Johnie Moore.
 (Note: There was confusion about the names of victims at the time, and variations in spelling have been published.)

 The four had been taken in for questioning about Hadley's murder by Sheriff Marion Madison "Buddie" Hadley, but never arrested.
 Lynched as scapegoats by a white mob of 100 men, they were later shown to have been utterly innocent.
 As an example of the complex relationships in the town and county, Johnie Moore was a mixed-race cousin of the sheriff; and Norman Hadley was the sheriff's nephew.

 In 1947, prosperous farmer Henry "Peg" Gilbert, a married African-American man who owned and farmed 100 acres in Troup County, was arrested by officials from neighboring Harris County and charged with harboring a fugitive.
 The 47-year-old father was accused in the case of Gus Davidson, an African-American man accused of fatally shooting a white man in Harris County and who had disappeared.
 Four days later Gilbert was dead, shot while held in jail by the Harris County Sheriff, who said it was self-defense.
 No charges were filed against him.

-In 2016 the Civil Rights and Restorative Justice Project of Northeastern University reported on GGilbert's death in custody.
+In 2016 the Civil Rights and Restorative Justice Project of Northeastern University reported on Gilbert's death in custody.
 They had found that Henry Gilbert had been beaten severely before his death, and shot five times.
 They asserted he had been detained and killed because whites resented his success as a farmer.
 Economic issues and competition were often at the bottom of lynchings.
 A white man took over Gilbert's land, cheating his family out of everything he had built.